-Both hardware decoder and encoder are controlled by firmware running on the Cortex-M cores and all APIs are exported to Arm cores through the RPC protocol, which is implemented through shared memory and MU interrupt.
-All RPC communication protocol are defined through some configuration parameters, commands, and callback event (e.g., message), etc. Applications on Arm cores send commands to decoder on Cortex-M cores, such as start, stop, etc. and decoder will send callback events to response application, such as start done, request frame buffers, frame ready, etc. All input and output parameters will be transferred through RPC shared memory.
+Both hardware decoder and encoder are controlled by the firmware running on the Cortex-M cores and all APIs are exported to Arm cores through the RPC protocol, which is implemented through the shared memory and MU interrupt.
+All RPC communication protocols are defined through some configuration parameters, commands, and callback event (such as message).
+Applications on the Arm cores send commands to the decoder on the Cortex-M cores, such as start and stop, and the decoder sends the callback events to respond the application, such as start done, request frame buffers, and frame ready.
+All input and output parameters are transferred through the RPC shared memory.

-Decoder and encoder state machines should be maintained through one event handler implemented on Arm cores.
+The decoder and encoder state machines should be maintained through one event handler implemented on the Arm cores.

-3.1 Amphion RPC Protocol
+3.1 Amphion RPC protocol

-For the RPC protocol, there is one header file 'mediasys_types.h' used to define commands, events and all required structures stored in shared memory.
+For the RPC protocol, there is one header file $mediasys_types.h$ used to define the commands, events, and all required structures stored in the shared memory.

-3.1.1 RPC Shared Memory Interface
+3.1.1 RPC shared memory interface

-One main structure is used to build the index for all data, including ring buffer descriptor.
-All shared information between the application and Cortex-M cores can be fetched from the interface structure.
-Since there are no MMU on the Cortex-M cores, all memory should be physical continuous, including interface struct and all ring buffers.
+One main structure is used to build the index for all data, including the ring buffer descriptor.
+All the shared information between the application and Cortex-M cores can be fetched from the interface structure.
+Since there are no MMU on the Cortex-M cores, all memory should be physical continuous, including the interface struct and all ring buffers.